ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 The Group Manager MUST reply with a 5.03 (Service Unavailable) error response in the following cases:

-* There are currently no OSCORE Sender IDs available to assign in the OSCORE group and, at the same time, the joining node is not going to join the group exclusively as monitor.
+* There are currently no OSCORE Sender IDs available to assign in the OSCORE group and, at the same time, the joining node is not going to join the group exclusively as a monitor.
 The response MUST have Content-Format set to "application/concise-problem-details+cbor" {{RFC9290}} and is formatted as defined in {{Section 4.1.2 of RFC9594}}.
 Within the Custom Problem Detail entry 'ace-groupcomm-error', the value of the 'error-id' field MUST be set to 4 ("No available individual keying material").

 * The OSCORE group that the joining node has been trying to join is currently inactive (see {{ssec-resource-active}}).
 The response MUST have Content-Format set to "application/concise-problem-details+cbor" {{RFC9290}} and is formatted as defined in {{Section 4.1.2 of RFC9594}}.
 Within the Custom Problem Detail entry 'ace-groupcomm-error', the value of the 'error-id' field MUST be set to 9 ("Group currently not active").